Insights

 By Sruthi Sadhujan, Senior Strategy Director at Hyperakt

-In a nonprofit sector experiencing rapidly shifting norms and rules, it takes courage to decide to be yourself rather than becoming something you are not.
+In a nonprofit sector experiencing rapidly shifting norms and rules, it takes courage to decide to be yourself rather than to become something you are not.

 As a brand strategist to nonprofits big and large, I’ve worked with many organizations facing mounting criticism.
 Leaders are caught in a maelstrom—to do more, to do less, to step up, to step down.
 To change, change, change.
 Under intense pressure to change radically and fast, organizations with little to no history of on-the-ground work are building out community engagement teams, wading into field organizing, and liberally using any and all terms that include the word “community.”
 But often, this new “proximate” posture lacks depth, commitment, and even expertise.